Learn How To Paint A Scarecrow

 Hello everyone!
 I’m excited to present to you another Fall canvas painting tutorial!
 You will learn how to paint a scarecrow portrait!
 This scarecrow painting can be a lot of fun because you can customize your colors and facial features!
 The beauty of these tutorials is that I present to you the steps and tools but you can let your imagination run wild after that!
 Anyhow, the steps in this tutorial are a little different than others.
 I drew out the entire scarecrow first then painted it in like a coloring book (well sort of).
 Enjoy and don’t forget to share your results somewhere in social media land!

-- Acrylic Paint (I recommend the Liquitex Basics brand or Apple Barrel Craft Paint)
+- Acrylic Paint (I recommend the Liquitex Basics brand, Apple Barrel Craft Paint, or DecoArt Americana)

-- Paint Colors (in Liquitex Terms): Cad Orange, Yellow Medium, Light Green, Ultramarine Blue, Bright Aqua Green, Quin Magenta, Titanium White, Mars Black, Burnt Umber (dark brown), Burnt Sienna (lighter brown), Portrait Pink (If you’re not using Liquitex, just estimate the closest color)
+- Paint Colors (in Liquitex Terms): Cad Orange, Cad Yellow Medium, Light Green Permanent, Ultramarine Blue, Bright Aqua Green, Quin Magenta, Titanium White, Mars Black, Burnt Umber (dark brown), Burnt Sienna (lighter brown), Portrait Pink/Unbleached Titanium

 - 16″ x 20″ Canvas or 8″ x 10″ canvas